-For students in the B.S. in Education degree in the Music E ducation Program, a junior or senior recital is optional.
-Students wishing to perform a junior or senior recital must audition in the Spring S emester preceding the academic year in which the recital is to be scheduled.
+For students in the B.S. in Education degree in the Music Education Program, a junior or senior recital is optional.
+Students wishing to perform a junior or senior recital must audition the semester prior to the semester in which the recital is to be performed.
 Students who successfully complete the audition process should elect MUS 300, Sections 01 and either Section 02 for a junior recital or Section 03 for a senior recital.
 Must be enrolled in applied music each semester.